 By John Golway, CPA and Founder of Financial Designs Tax Services, LLC

-It’s that time of year… cheery music, crisp weather, shiny lights… and wrapping up your taxes for 2018.
-Not only do you have the regular tax “to-dos”, but there are also new tax rules to be aware of thanks to tax reform (don’t panic – there is a good chance the new rules will save you money).
-See below for our top 5 year-end tax tips for 1099 medical professionals.
+It’s that time of year… cheery music, crisp weather, shiny lights… and wrapping up your taxes for 2019.
+Don’t worry – if you have a good CPA, it shouldn’t be as intimidating as it sounds.
+See below for our top 5 year-end tax tips for doctors with independent contractor (1099) income.

 To ensure you are maximizing your tax savings, you want to reduce your taxable income as much as possible.
 Here are some key items you can deduct as a 1099 provider: